 Important information for applying for a South African Visa

 Many visitors to Swaziland require a Visa to enter South Africa, even if it’s just on transit.
 Please verify if you require one.
+If you are travelling with children, you should have the correct documentation to cross the South African border.
 Information on Visa and other immigration requirements can be found on the South African Department of Home Affairs website.